-Pay out the load lines while lowering the boom.
-The load may contact the boom point or jib point sheaves if this step is not taken.
-The wire rope or other parts could break, allowing the load to fall.
+Pay out load lines while lowering boom.
+Load may contact boom point or jib point sheaves if this step is not taken.
+Wire rope or other parts could break allowing load to fall.

-5. As the boom nears the desired angle, slowly move the control handle toward off to decrease speed.
-Then move the control handle to off to stop the boom and hold it in position.
-The brake will apply.

-NOTE: Besides a boom up limit, a physical boom stop cushions boom raising between approximately 77.6° and the maximum boom angle.
-The boom stop also provides a physical stop at 89.5°.
+- 5. As boom nears desired angle, slowly move handle toward off to decrease speed.
+Then move handle to off to stop boom and hold it in position and brake will apply. - NOTE: Besides a boom up limit, a physical boom stop cushions boom raising between approximately 77.6° and maximum angle.
+Boom stop also provides a physical stop at 89.5°. - 6.
+Turn on park switch if boom angle will not be changed.
+Drum 4 pawl engages into drum when park switch is moved to on.